 Paramount Global-B (PARA) Gains But Lags Market: What You Should Know

-Coming into today, shares of the company had gained 6.42% in the past month.
-In that same time, the Consumer Discretionary sector gained 8.35%, while the S&P 500 gained 7.91%.
+Heading into today, shares of the company had lost 5.56% over the past month, lagging the Consumer Discretionary sector's gain of 0.65% and the S&P 500's gain of 0.24% in that time.

-Investors will be hoping for strength from Paramount Global-B as it approaches its next earnings release, which is expected to be July 26, 2022.
-In that report, analysts expect Paramount Global-B to post earnings of $0.56 per share.
-This would mark a year-over-year decline of 42.27%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.36 billion, up 12.2% from the year-ago period.
+Investors will be hoping for strength from Paramount Global-B as it approaches its next earnings release, which is expected to be August 4, 2022.
+On that day, Paramount Global-B is projected to report earnings of $0.56 per share, which would represent a year-over-year decline of 42.27%.
+Our most recent consensus estimate is calling for quarterly revenue of $7.36 billion, up 12.2% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.58 per share and revenue of $30.67 billion.
-These totals would mark changes of -25.86% and +7.3%, respectively, from last year.
+PARA's full-year Zacks Consensus Estimates are calling for earnings of $2.58 per share and revenue of $30.67 billion.
+These results would represent year-over-year changes of -25.86% and +7.3%, respectively.

-Investors might also notice recent changes to analyst estimates for Paramount Global-B. Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Paramount Global-B. Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.75% lower within the past month.
-Paramount Global-B is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 2.07% lower.
+Paramount Global-B currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Paramount Global-B is holding a Forward P/E ratio of 10.09.
-For comparison, its industry has an average Forward P/E of 18.49, which means Paramount Global-B is trading at a discount to the group.
+Investors should also note Paramount Global-B's current valuation metrics, including its Forward P/E ratio of 9.36.
+Its industry sports an average Forward P/E of 18.72, so we one might conclude that Paramount Global-B is trading at a discount comparatively.

-Meanwhile, PARA's PEG ratio is currently 1.24.
+Also, we should mention that PARA has a PEG ratio of 1.15.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Media Conglomerates stocks are, on average, holding a PEG ratio of 1.37 based on yesterday's closing prices.
+PARA's industry had an average PEG ratio of 1.4 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.